ChrisPy-Pata/Verum/README.md

 # Verum: AI News Fact-Checker

-Verum is an AI-powered chatbot that helps users verify news claims and detect misinformation in Philippine news and social media posts.
+Verum is an AI-powered chatbot that helps users verify news claims and misinformation in Philippine news and social media posts.
 Built with a friendly journalist persona, Verum guides users through fact-checking processes using large language model.

 ## Who is Verum?